Each post is edited and fact-checked by industry experts to ensure that we are providing accurate information for our readers.

-18 Tips on How to Move Out of Your Parents’ House
+How to Move Out of Your Parents’ House Quickly [2023 Update]

-Moving out of your parents' home is a major lifetime milestone.
+Moving out of your parents’ home is a major life milestone.

 When you’re planning to buy your first home, start by getting pre-approved for a mortgage.
 This will show you what you qualify for and will prepare you for house hunting.

-There are many other items you’ll want to add to your to-do list, as well.
-Here are 18 tips that will show you how to move out of your parents’ house:
+And while moving out of your parents’ house isn’t like breaking a lease, there are still essential items you’ll want to add to your to-do list.
+Whether you are moving out in your 20s or 30s, here are tips that will show you how to move out of your parents’ house:

 1. Talk to Your Family

-Let your family know that you are ready to move out and discuss your options with them.
+Let your family know you are ready to move out and discuss your options.
 They may be your best source of advice and assistance.

 Family and friends who have made moves in the past can put you in touch with the resources you’ll need along the way, such as moving companies, lenders, and real estate agents.